tuantvk/javascript-interview-questions-developer/README_EN.md

 ---

-## Question 5: Cách để xử lý các ngoại lệ trong JavaScript?
+## Question 5: How to handling runtime errors in JavaScript?

-Sử dụng khối __try/catch__, chúng ta có thể xử lý các ngoại lệ trong JavaScript.
-JavaScript hỗ trợ các từ khóa try, catch, finally, throw để xử lý ngoại lệ.
+Using the __try / catch__ block, we can handle exceptions in JavaScript.
+JavaScript supports keywords try, catch, finally, throw to handle exceptions.

 #### Example: